Trinidad and Tobago: Flag

 The flag was chosen by the Independence committee in 1962.
 Red, black and white symbolise the warmth of the people, the richness of the earth and water respectively.

 Coat of arms

 The coat of arms was designed by the Independence committee, and features the scarlet ibis (native to Trinidad), the cocrico (native to Tobago) and hummingbird.
-The shield bears three ships, representing both the Trinity, and the three ships that Columbus sailed.
+The shield bears the steelpan which is the National instrument of Trinidad and Tobago.

-Orders and decorations

-There are five categories and thirteen classes of national awards: